jul0105/last-byte.github.io/_posts/2019-01-21-securing-your-macbook.md

 layout: post
 published: true
 image: /img/IMG_6264.jpg
-title: 'Securing Your Macbook Part 1: Separating Privileges (1)'
+title: 'Securing Your Macbook Part 1'
-subtitle: 'Different passwords for decryption and authentication'
+subtitle: 'Separating Privileges (1): different passwords for decryption and authentication'
 ---
 # Introduction
 This is a blogpost serie on how I keep my Macbook ~~in~~secure.
 These posts take a lot from the following resources so kudos to them first: